MileHacker Logo

 • Petty theft possible in crowded areas.

-• Road conditions vary in rural areas.
+• Road conditions vary outside major cities.

 • Local driving style can be aggressive.